moratilla/www.moratilla.com/_talks/zfs-in-deployments.md

 * [Slides](https://www.slideshare.net/jmoratilla/charla-madrid-devops-junio-2011-zfs-en-despliegues)

-## Descripción
+## Description

 My first talk for the [Madrid DevOps](https://madrid.devops.es/) community.
-It was about the ZFS filesystem and the benefits to use it in production environment and other scenarios.
+It was about the ZFS filesystem and the benefits to use it in production environments and other scenarios.

 The talk was shared with the help of Miguel Angel Tarazaga (@miguitas) who talked about an alternative file system called BTRFS, very similar to ZFS.